Health Checks & Resilience (Polly)

 • Resilience (Polly)

-• Common Resilience Policies:
+• Common Policies

-• Retry: Automatically retries a failed operation.
-Essential for handling temporary network glitches.
+• Retry: Automatically retries failed operations.

-• Timeout: Enforces a time limit on an operation.
+• Timeout: Enforces a time limit.

 Core Concepts